zdravkov/kendo-docs/api/wrappers/jsp/comboBox.md

 ### minLength `float`

-Specifies the minimum characters that should be typed before the ComboBox activates
+The minimum number of characters the user must type before a search is performed.
+Set to higher value than 1 if the search could match a lot of items.

 #### Example
     <kendo:comboBox minLength="minLength">
     </kendo:comboBox>

-### placeholder `String`
+### placeholder `java.lang.String`

-A string that appears in the textbox when the combobox has no value.
+The hint displayed by the widget when it is empty.
+Not set by default.

 #### Example
     <kendo:comboBox placeholder="placeholder">